jmichas/PlexTrainingVideoScannerAndAgent/README.md

 ![](images/course.png?raw=true)

 Also, finally, this is my first Python anything, I don't "know" the language, so if there are syntactical improvements please let me know.
 I felt like I was back doing VBScript (sorry python peeps!) trying to fumble through this.

+# Installation
+Download the files or clone the repo.<br/>
+Put the Series directory with the Training Video Scanner.py into the Scanner directory your plex media server root directory/folder.<br/>
+Rename the TrainingVideo-Agent_bundle to TrainingVideo-Agent.bundle and put the in the Plug-ins directory in your plex media server root directory/folder.<br/>

+That's about it, now you just need to setup a new library as a TV Show, in the advanced settings set the Scanner to Training Video Scanner and the agent to Training Video Agent.
+You will need to also enter your plex auth token.
+If you are unsure how to find your plex token google is your friend.